 In best practice, the user assigned to a ticket is the party who will be responsible for seeing that ticket through to completion, or the next point of escalation.
 However, circumstances may arise that would prompt another user to interact with the same ticket.
 In these scenarios, another user may be in the process of detailing vital information via a new comment at the same moment that the assigned user is typing a reply to the customer with now inaccurate information.

 Merging tickets in Sonar allows you to combine the conversation history and contents of two or more tickets into a single ticket.
-In order to merge tickets together, you'll need to ensure they're assigned to the same account or network site and you'll need to do the following:
+To merge tickets together, you'll need to ensure they're assigned to the same account or network site, and you'll need to do the following:

 - From the Ticketing interface, locate the ticket you'll use as the host (or main) ticket

 - Expand the dropdown next to the Edit button and select “Merge Ticket” from the list of actions

 - From the modal that appears, select the ticket to be merged from the dropdownYou can filter and search by typing in either the ticket ID or the ticket name.The filtered list that appears in this modal will show all tickets that are assigned to the same account or network site (excluding the ticket you're currently using as the host).
 In this example, all tickets assigned to Peter Parent's account are displayed.If the ticket you selected as the host ticket isn't assigned to any account or network site, this list will display all other tickets in your instance that are similarly unassigned, up to a maximum of 50, which can be further refined by entering search terms.

 - Once you have the ticket selected, click the “Merge” button

 The conversation history of the merged ticket will now appear in the list on the host ticket, in addition to a note within the ticket that the merge occurred.

 Merging tickets occupies a functionally similar role to Child Tickets.
 However, there are a few distinct use cases where tickets could be merged instead of added as a child ticket: